 6 / Connect with others

-As an extrovert, finding small ways to connect with others has been particularly helpful for me.
+Finding small ways to connect with others while I’m out is something I like to do.
 When I go to the gym and see someone I’ve seen before, I’ll smile, wave, then go about my business.
 Over time, there will be some kind of connection and there may be opportunities to strike up a conversation.
 It doesn’t need to be a friendship or anything more than just a friendly hello.
 Some people also don’t like being bothered if they’re intensely working out.

 But if the situation is right, connecting with others working on similar goals can further enhance your healthy habits.